-You agree to assume all management responsibilities relating to the schedule of expenditures of federal awards and related notes, and the auditee section of the Data Collection Form and any other nonaudit services we provide.
-You will be required to acknowledge in the management representation letter our preparation of the schedule of expenditures of federal awards and related notes, and the auditee section of the Data Collection Form and that you have reviewed and approved the schedule of expenditures of federal awards and related notes, and the auditee section of the Data Collection Form and that you have reviewed and approved the schedule of expenditures of federal awards and related notes, and the auditee section of the Data Collection Form prior to their issuance and have accepted responsibility for them.
+You agree to assume all management responsibilities relating to the preparation of the schedule of expenditures of federal awards, related notes, and the auditee section of the Data Collection Form, and any other nonaudit services we provide.
+You will be required to acknowledge in the management representation letter our preparation of the schedule of expenditures of federal awards and related notes and the auditee section of the Data Collection Form, and that you have reviewed and approved the schedule of expenditures of federal awards and related notes and the auditee section of the Data Collection Form, prior to their issuance and have accepted responsibility for them.
 Further, you agree to oversee the nonaudit services by designating an individual, preferably from senior management, with suitable skill, knowledge, or experience; evaluate the adequacy and results of those services; and accept responsibility for them.